north-road/slyr/docs/src/user_guide/tools.md

 |---------------|---------------------|
 | **ESRI** .mxd | **QGIS** .qgs, .qgz |

-This tool will add layers from an MXD document to the current project, with each layer's original symbology, including labels and placement.
-It won't be automatically saved, so remember to save it once it comes in.
-The layers will source the data from the original location.
-This tool could be used to bring in multiple mxds into a single project using the Batch Process tool.
+This tool allows users to add layers from an MXD document to the current project, keeping their original symbology from the MXD intact (including labels).
+The layers will source the data from the original location, as stored in the MXD document.

+This tool can be used to import multiple MXDs into a single project using the Batch Process tool.

 ![Add layers from MXD](../images/mxd-layers.png)